Leonard Bernstein

 Bernstein was the first American-born conductor to lead a major American symphony orchestra.
-He was music director of the New York Philharmonic and conducted the world's major orchestras, generating a significant legacy of audio and video recordings.
-He was also a critical figure in the modern revival of the music of Gustav Mahler, in whose music he was most passionately interested.
-A skilled pianist, he often conducted piano concertos from the keyboard.
-He was the first conductor to share and explore classical music on television with a mass audience.
-Through dozens of national and international broadcasts, including Young People's Concerts with the New York Philharmonic, he sought to make music both intelligible and enjoyable to all.
-Through his educational efforts, including several books and the creation of two major international music festivals, he influenced several generations of young musicians.
+He was music director of the New York Philharmonic and conducted the world's major orchestras, generating a legacy of audio and video recordings.
+Bernstein was also a critical figure in the modern revival of the music of Gustav Mahler, in whose music he was most interested.
+A skilled pianist, Bernstein often conducted piano concertos from the keyboard.
+He shared and explored classical music on television with a mass audience in national and international broadcasts, including Young People's Concerts with the New York Philharmonic.

-A lifelong humanitarian, Bernstein worked in support of civil rights; protested against the Vietnam War; advocated nuclear disarmament; raised money for HIV/AIDS research and awareness; and engaged in multiple international initiatives for human rights and world peace.
-Near the end of his life, he conducted an historic performance of Beethoven's Symphony No. 9 in Berlin to celebrate the fall of the Berlin Wall.
-The concert was televised live, worldwide, on Christmas Day, 1989.
+Bernstein worked in support of civil rights; protested against the Vietnam War; advocated nuclear disarmament; raised money for HIV/AIDS research and awareness; championed Janis Ian at age 15 and her song about interracial love, "Society's Child", on his CBS television show; and engaged in multiple international initiatives for human rights and world peace.
+He conducted Mahler's Resurrection Symphony to mark the death of president John F. Kennedy, and in Israel at a concert, Hatikvah on Mt.
+Scopus, after the Six-Day War.
+The sequence of events was recorded for a documentary entitled Journey to Jerusalem.
+Bernstein was a member of the executive committee for Writers and Artists for Peace in the Middle East, a pro-Israel group.
+On Christmas Day, 1989, Bernstein conducted a performance of Beethoven's Symphony No. 9 in Berlin to celebrate the fall of the Berlin Wall.
+Less than a year later, in October 1990, he died of heart attack in New York, aged 72.

 Early life and education

-1918–1934: Early life and family
+1918–1935: Early life and family

-Born Louis Bernstein in Lawrence, Massachusetts, he was the son of Ukrainian-Jewish parents, Jennie (née Resnick) and Samuel Joseph Bernstein, both of whom immigrated to the United States from Rivne (now in Ukraine).
-His grandmother insisted that his first name be Louis, but his parents always called him Leonard.
-He legally changed his name to Leonard when he was eighteen, shortly after his grandmother's death.
-To his friends and many others he was simply known as "Lenny".
+Bernstein was born in Lawrence, Massachusetts, to Jewish parents of Russian/ Ukrainian heritage, Jennie (née Resnick) and Samuel Joseph Bernstein, both immigrants to the United States from Rivne, Russian Empire (now in Ukraine).
+His grandmother insisted that his first name officially be Louis, but his parents always called him Leonard.
+He legally changed his name to Leonard when he was 16.
+To his friends and many others, he was simply known as "Lenny."

+His mother had moved in with her parents, in Lawrence, toward the end of her pregnancy with Leonard, her first child.
+Since he was sickly as an infant, he stayed there until he was strong enough for him and his mother to join his father in Boston.
+There, the boy attended the William Lloyd Garrison School and then the Boston Latin School, where he and classmate Lawrence F. Ebb wrote the class song.
+When Leonard was 15, the family moved to nearby Newton, Massachusetts.

-His father was the owner of The Samuel Bernstein Hair and Beauty Supply Company.
-It held the New England franchise for the Frederick's Permanent Wave Machine, whose immense popularity helped Sam get his family through the Great Depression.
+Samuel became a wealthy man as the owner of the Samuel J. Bernstein Hair Company, which, in the 1920s and 1930s, held the exclusive distribution rights for the Frederick's Permanent Wave Machine.